WestGrid/visualizeThis/menu/humanities.md

 hippopotamus is of class Mammal
 ```

-These triples completely describes all information stored in the RDF-XML file, in a human-readable
+These triples completely describe all information stored in the RDF-XML file, in a human-readable
 form.
 You can also list all predicates of a given subject

 ```python